sachinar/Grafana-Prometheus-weave/README.md

 Prometheus will get its configuration from a [Kubernetes ConfigMap](http://kubernetes.io/docs/user-guide/configmap/).
 This allows us to update the configuration separate from the image.
-Note: there is a large debate about whether this is a "good" approach or not, but for demo purposes this is fine.

 Look at prometheus-config.yaml.
 The relevant part is in `data/prometheus.yml`.
 This is just a [Prometheus